 The Mpow M30 are Bluetooth 5.0-compatible truly wireless headphones.
 Unfortunately, they don't support NFC and can't be connected to multiple devices at the same time, which can be a hassle if you often need to change between your computer and phone.
-Also, the wireless latency of these headphones is noticeable on pretty much any platform, although some apps seem to compensate for this, so your experience may vary.
+Also, the wireless latency of these headphones is more noticeable on mobile devices than alternatives like the SoundPeats TrueFree 2 Wireless, although some apps seem to compensate for this, so your experience may vary.

 These headphones are Bluetooth-only and don't have any other wireless connection.

 These truly wireless headphones don't have any type of wired connection.